Request a Demo

 1. Text Messaging

 This study highlights the need to interact with and engage patients digitally.
-Digital communication enables researchers to scale their time and to collect data more efficiently.
-Using SMS texting to provide patients with timely reminders, check-ins, and updates helps hold patients accountable and encourages them to adhere to the study’s regime, while staying updated on their progress.
+Digital communication enables researchers to scale their time and collect data more efficiently.
+Using SMS texting to provide patients with timely reminders, check-ins, and updates helps hold patients accountable.
+It encourages them to adhere to the study’s regime while staying updated on their progress.

 1. Being provided with supporting information on managing my health condition in general